-Principal Products.
+Main Products.
 Gruma Centroamérica produces corn flour, and to a lesser extent, tortillas and snacks.
 We also cultivate hearts of palm and process rice.
-We believe we are one of the largest corn flour producers in the region.
+We believe we are an important corn flour producer in the region.
 We sell corn flour under the MASECA®, TORTIMASA®, MASARICA®, MINSA®, JUANA® and MIMASA® brands.
-In Costa Rica, we manufacture corn and wheat tortillas under the TORTIRICAS® and MISSION® brands, as well as tortilla chips, extruded snacks, potato chips and similar products under the TOSTY®, RUMBA®, BRAVOS® and TRONADITAS® brands.
+In Costa Rica, we manufacture corn and wheat tortillas under the TORTIRICAS® and MISSION® brands, as well as tortilla chips, extruded snacks, potato chips and similar products under the TOSTY® and RUMBA® brands.
+We also produce corn chips under BOCA2® in Guatemala.
+In Nicaragua, we mainly manufacture corn tortillas under the TORTIRICAS® brand.
 Hearts of palm are produced in Costa Rica and Ecuador and are exported to numerous European countries as well as the United States, Canada, Brazil, Argentina, Chile and Mexico.

-Sales and Marketing.78% of Gruma Centroamérica's sales volume in 2017 derived from the sale of corn flour Gruma Centroamérica corn flour bulk sales are oriented predominantly to small tortilla manufacturers through direct delivery and wholesalers.
+Sales and Marketing.
+78% of Gruma Centroamérica's sales volume in 2018 derived from the sale of corn flour Gruma Centroamérica corn flour bulk sales are oriented predominantly to small tortilla manufacturers through direct delivery and wholesalers.
 Supermarkets make up the customer base for retail corn flour.
-Bulk sales volume represented approximately 50% and retail sales represented approximately 50% of Gruma Centroamérica's corn flour sales volume during 2017.
+Bulk sales volume represented approximately 48% and retail sales represented approximately 52% of Gruma Centroamérica's corn flour sales volume during 2018.

 Competition and Market Position.
-We believe that we hold a strong leadership position in the corn flour market in Central America.
+We believe that we are an important producer of corn flour in Central America.
 We believe that there is significant potential for growth in Central America as the majority of tortilla manufacturers use the Traditional Method.
-Corn flour was used in only approximately 18% of all tortilla production.
-We believe that we are the largest producer of tortillas and snacks in Costa Rica.
+Corn flour was used in only approximately 19% of all tortilla production.
+We believe that we are an important producer of tortillas and snacks in Costa Rica.

-Within the corn flour industry, the brands of our main competitors are: Del Comal, Doña Blanca, Selecta, Bachosa, Oro Maya, Más Tortilla, Chortimasa, Instamasa and Doñarepa.
+Within the corn flour industry, the brands of our main competitors are: Del Comal, Doña Blanca, Selecta, Bachosa, Oro Maya, Chortimasa, Instamasa and Doñarepa.
 However, our key growth opportunity is to convert tortilla manufacturers that still use the Traditional method to our corn flour method.

 Operations and Capital Expenditures.
-We had an annual installed production capacity of 307 thousand tons as of December 31, 2017, with an average utilization of approximately 68% during 2017.
+We had an annual installed production capacity of 308 thousand tons as of December 31, 2018, with an average utilization of approximately 72% during 2018.
 We operate one corn flour plant in Costa Rica, one in Honduras and one in Guatemala.
 In Costa Rica, we also have one plant producing tortillas, one plant producing snacks, one plant processing hearts of palm and one plant processing rice.
-In Nicaragua we have a small tortilla plant, while in Guatemala we have a small plant that produces snacks and in Ecuador we have a small facility which processes hearts of palm.
-On average, the size of our plants as of December 31, 2017 was approximately 7,747 square meters (approximately 83,394 square feet).
+In Nicaragua we have a small tortilla plant, while in Guatemala we have a small plant that produces corn chips and in Ecuador we have a small facility which processes hearts of palm.
+On average, the size of our plants as of December 31, 2018 was approximately 7,747 square meters (approximately 83,394 square feet).

-During 2015, 2016 and 2017 most of our capital expenditures were oriented towards general manufacturing upgrades and production capacity expansions at existing corn flour plants.
-Total capital expenditures for the past three fiscal years were approximately U.S.\$28 million.
-Capital expenditures for 2018 are projected to be U.S.\$11 million, which will be used primarily for general manufacturing and technology upgrades.
+During 2016, 2017 and 2018 most of our capital expenditures were oriented towards technology upgrades and general maintenance.
+Total capital expenditures for the past three fiscal years were approximately U.S.\$30 million.
+Capital expenditures for 2019 are projected to be U.S.\$3 million, which will be used primarily for general manufacturing and technology upgrades.